m-ruiz21/aggie_shell/README.md

 ## Creating Prompt.cpp ##
 ### Defining the struct ###
 Defining a struct in Rust is similar to C++, except that in Rust, structs are private by default, so we need to declare it as public using the "pub" keyword.
-We're not going to dive into OOP with Rust, but for now, because of the default private nature of structs, we can think of structs in Rust more like classes in C++.
+> Note: we're not going to dive into OOP with Rust, but for now, because of the default private nature of structs, we can think of structs in Rust more like classes in C++.
 ```
 pub struct Prompt
 {